tbarbette/npf/README.md

 sudo pip3 install numpy
 sudo pip3 install -r requirements.txt
 ```
+### Run-time dependencies ###

+#### SSH ####
+Cluster-based tests use SSH to launch multiple software on different nodes, therefore SSH should be setup on each node for a password-less connection.
+Use public key authentication and be sure to add the ssh keys in your ssh agent using ssh-add before running NPF.

+#### File-sharing ####
+Server are expected to share the NPF root.
+Use either a NFS shared mounted on all nodes or sshfs to mount the local NPF folder on all nodes.
+The path to the shared NPF root can be different on each node, see the cluster section below.

+#### Sudo ####
+Most DPDK-based but also other use the "sudo=true" parameter in testies to ask for root access.
+You can either always connect as root to other servers (see the cluster section below) or set up password-less sudo on all nodes.

 ## Tools
 Three tools come with this performance framework :